Bible103

 More about Persia

 HAGGAI, IN JERUSALEM.
 Soon after the return, he reminded the people to give God their highest priority by rebuilding the temple.
 MORE:He rebuked them for living in fine houses while the temple lay in ruins.
+The New Testament continues this theme in places like James 5:1-6.
 He called them to repent and renew the covenant.
 They completed the task in 515 BC.

 ZECHARIAH, Zechariah.
 Around the 520’s.
 Like Haggai, he urged the people to keep rebuilding the temple, and it was completed in 515.
 MORE: He was concerned about justice needed for widows, orphans, and foreigners.
+The New Testament continues this theme in places like James 1:27.
 He recorded visions of a glorious future, including “Shout aloud, O daughter of Jerusalem.
 Your king is coming to you, righteous and having salvation is he, humble and mounted upon a donkey.”
 (Zechariah 9:9.
 ESV).
 The disciples remembered this on the day that Jesus rode into Jerusalem on a donkey.

 EZRA.
 REBUILDING JERUSALEM.
 This book says that around 458 BC the Jewish priest Ezra, who was living in Babylon which was under the control of Persia, led another group to return to Jerusalem.
 MORE: The people had fallen into sin, but Ezra urged them to spiritual revival and to more complete following of the Old Testament laws to keep the sabbath and not to intermarry with non-Jews.